-11.3.2.
+10.3.2.
 Incompletes for Students in Four-Term Calendar Courses, Programs, or Certificates

-All rules and regulations for incompletes in section 3.7 apply to students enrolled in four-term calendar courses except that remaining work must be completed before the end of the following term.
+All rules and regulations for incompletes in section 3.8 apply to students enrolled in four-term calendar courses except that remaining work must be completed before the end of the following term.
 Earlier deadlines, such as the add/drop date of the next term, are recommended.
 Faculty may select any deadline before the end of the following term as deemed appropriate.

-11.3.3.
+10.3.3.
 Internships for Students in Four-Term Calendar Courses, Programs, or Certificates

-All rules and regulations for internships in section 3.9 apply to students enrolled in four-term calendar programs and certificates except for the following: With the approval of the Graduate Program Director, students may enroll for 1 to 5 credits in a single internship.
+All rules and regulations for internships in section 3.10 apply to students enrolled in four-term calendar programs and certificates except for the following: With the approval of the Graduate Program Director, students may enroll for 1 to 5 credits in a single internship.
 The table below indicates the minimum number of total hours worked per credit hour allowed.

 Earned Credits/Minimum Hours Interned

-Earned credits 1 2 3 4 5
+Earned credits 2 3 4 5

 Minimum total hours interned 140 210 280 350

 required by end of term

-Average number of hours interned 14 21 28 35
+Average number of hours interned 7 14 21 28 35

 weekly over 10 weeks

-11.3.4.
+10.3.4.
 Academic Warning, Academic Probation and Academic Dismissal for Students in Four-Term Calendar Courses, Programs, or Certificates

-All rules and regulations in section 3.13 apply to students enrolled in four-term calendar courses, programs, and certificates except for the following: Students enrolled in a graduate program aligned with a four-term calendar will be placed on Academic Probation for the time it takes them to attempt 9 additional credits or three enrolled terms, whichever is shorter.
-Students enrolled in a graduate certificate program aligned with a four-term calendar will be placed on Academic Probation for the time it takes them to attempt 6 additional credits or two enrolled terms, whichever is shorter.
-Non-degree students on probation must take courses in only one academic calendar.
-If the courses are aligned with the four-term calendar, all regulations concerning Academic Warning, Academic Probation and Academic Dismissal for graduate non-degree students are the same as those for students enrolled in a graduate degree program aligned with the four-term calendar.
-Otherwise, section 3.13.3 applies.
+All rules and regulations in section 3.14 apply to students enrolled in four-term calendar courses, programs, and certificates except for the following: Students enrolled in a graduate program aligned with a four-term calendar will be placed on Academic Probation for the time it

+American University Academic Rules and Regulations for Graduate StudentsPage 38takes them to attempt 12 additional credits or four enrolled terms, whichever is shorter.Students enrolled in a graduate certificate program aligned with a four-term calendar will beplaced on Academic Probation for the time it takes them to attempt 6 additional credits or twoenrolled terms, whichever is shorter.
+Non-degree students on probation must take courses inonly one academic calendar.
+If the courses are aligned with the four-term calendar, allregulations concerning Academic Warning, Academic Probation and Academic Dismissal forgraduate non-degree students are the same as those for students enrolled in a graduate degreeprogram aligned with the four-term calendar.
+Otherwise, section 3.14.3 applies.

-11.3.5.
+10.3.5.
 Program of Study for Students in Four-Term Calendar Courses or Certificates

-All rules and regulations in section 5.1 apply to students enrolled in four-term calendar programs and certificates except that the Programs of Study should be completed during the first term.
+All rules and regulations in section 4.1 apply to students enrolled in four-term calendar programs and certificates except that the Programs of Study should be completed during the first term.

-11.3.6.
+10.3.6.
 Designation of Full-Time and Part-Time Status for Students in Four-Term Calendar Programs or Certificates